cop1000/actions-workflow/responses/notify.md

 One of the best things about defining workflow with GitHub Actions is the ability to use multiple services in a single place.
 Let's practice this by sending yourself an SMS notification when a deployment occurs.

 We'll let you do this one mostly on your own and we'll check in at the end.
+First though, you need to create an account on Nexmo and grab the necessary keys.

+### :keyboard: Activity part 1: Get tokens for Nexmo

+On Zeit:
+1. [Create an account on Nexmo](https://dashboard.nexmo.com/sign-up), if you don't already have one.
+You can signup with GitHub if you'd like.
+1. Navigate to your [SMS Getting started guide](https://dashboard.nexmo.com/getting-started/#/sms) and jot down each of the following items:
+    - API key will be used on GitHub as `NEXMO_API_KEY`
+    - API secret will be used on GitHub as `NEXMO_API_SECRET`
+1. Navigate to [Numbers](https://dashboard.nexmo.com/your-numbers) section, jot down:
+    - The Number assigned to you by Nexmo will be used on GitHub as `NEXMO_NUMBER`

 ### :keyboard: Activity: Use an action to send an SMS notification on deployment